DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 ---
 # Functional-Style Selectors

-The selector API provides methods used to filter the selector matching set and search for nodes through the DOM tree.
+The selector API provides methods used to filter the selector matched set and search for nodes through the DOM tree.
 These methods can be used in a chain for a functional-style selection mechanism.

 * [Filter DOM Nodes](#filter-dom-nodes)